-This is not intended to diagnose a child, but should be able to provide you with a good starting point for determining whether a child should have further evaluation.
+This is not intended to diagnose, but should be able to provide you with a good starting point for determining whether they should have further evaluation.
 I know it can be confusing sometimes when you are dealing with frustrating child behavior, so be sure to check out my other pages to gather as much information as possible.
 You can print it off and hand it to teachers or other caregivers, allowing them to assess what signs they may have.

 When using the ADHD checklist, talk to your child's pediatrician if your child has six or more of the symptoms listed at the top and/or six or more of the symptoms listed at the bottom in the often or very often category.
-The ADHD Checklist is adapted from the DSM-IV diagnostic criteria.
+You can use the ADHD Checklist to help get a diagnosis.